marco262/my_wiki/data/onednd/subclass/light-domain.md

 When a creature that you can see within 30 feet of you makes an attack roll, you can use your Reaction to impose Disadvantage on the attack roll, causing light to flare before the attacker before it hits or misses.

 You can use this feature a number of times equal to your Wisdom modifier (minimum of once).
-You regain all expended uses when you finish a Long Rest.
+You regain all expended uses when you finish a [[glossary:Long Rest]].

 ### 3rd Level: Radiance of The Dawn